What is this research about

 These cognitive and emotional changes are related to changes in your brain and to the demands of your environment.
 What if adapting to changes was already difficult when you were young?
 What happens during aging if your brain was functioning differently at a young age?
 Will everything deteriorate faster, or do efficient compensatory mechanisms develop?
 Suppose you consider yourself neurodiverse or have an autism diagnosis which is associated with early neurodevelopmental atypicalities in cognitive mechanisms that are known to deteriorate with aging.
 What happens with these cognitive mechanisms when common aging-effects kick in?
 How is this impact different or the same for different people?
 These are the overarching questions of the current project.

 The goal of this project is to understand what happens on a cognitive level when people with autism age.
 Moreover we want to know how aging and mental health relate to one another when one is autistic and/or has an ADHD diagnosis.
 We ran a series of studies to test the main assumption that aging in people with an autism or an ADHD diagnosis follows a different trajectory (i.e., a steeper decrease) than in people without autism.
 So far we did not observe a pattern of findings that is suggestive of a steeper decrease.
-On both a cognitive level we hardly observed differences between those with and without an autism diagnosis, but the question is whether we can replicate these findings.
+On a cognitive level we hardly observed differences between those with and without an autism diagnosis, but the question is whether we can replicate these findings.
 Moreover, we want to figure out whether autistic people might differ from non-autistic people in how the solve specific cognitive tasks.
 The cognitive strategies people use might change when aging or might be differently affected when aging.

-Therefore, in the current study we will focus on a) differences in cognitive strategies (to unravel how do people do a task) and b) subgroup detection (to unravel heterogeneity) and c) camouflaging and mental health.
+Therefore, in the current study we will focus on a) differences in cognitive strategies (to unravel how do people do a task); b) subgroup detection (to unravel heterogeneity) and c) camouflaging and mental health.
 This means that next to a series of questionnaires, participants are interviewed and will conduct a series of cognitive tests.

 Ready to get started?Apply for research